Arithmetic function: Neither multiplicative nor additive

-(x), Π(x), θ(x), ψ(x) – prime-counting functions
+π(x), Π(x), ϑ(x), ψ(x) – prime-counting functions

 These important functions (which are not arithmetic functions) are defined for non-negative real arguments, and are used in the various statements and proofs of the prime number theorem.
 They are summation functions (see the main section just below) of arithmetic functions which are neither multiplicative nor additive.

-(x), the prime-counting function, is the number of primes not exceeding x.
+π(x), the prime-counting function, is the number of primes not exceeding x.
 It is the summation function of the characteristic function of the prime numbers.

-A related function counts prime powers with weight 1 for primes, 1/2 for their squares, 1/3 for cubes, ...
-It is the summation function of the arithmetic function which takes the value 1/k on integers which are the k-th power of some prime number, and the value 0 on other integers.
+A related function counts prime powers with weight 1 for primes, 1/2 for their squares, 1/3 for cubes, etc. It is the summation function of the arithmetic function which takes the value 1/k on integers which are the kth power of some prime number, and the value 0 on other integers.

-θ(x) and ψ(x), the Chebyshev functions, are defined as sums of the natural logarithms of the primes not exceeding x.
+ϑ(x) and ψ(x), the Chebyshev functions, are defined as sums of the natural logarithms of the primes not exceeding x.

-The Chebyshev function ψ(x) is the summation function of the von Mangoldt function just below.
+The second Chebyshev function ψ(x) is the summation function of the von Mangoldt function just below.

 Λ(n) – von Mangoldt function

-Λ(n), the von Mangoldt function, is 0 unless the argument n is a prime power p^{k}, in which case it is the natural log of the prime p:
+Λ(n), the von Mangoldt function, is 0 unless the argument n is a prime power p^{k}, in which case it is the natural logarithm of the prime p: